 How saving energy can make you swim faster

 It's a crazy headline: saving energy can make you swim faster.
 But take a step back and you will see the fastest swimmers in any stroke in any squad, from sprint sparks to distance demons, have a good "feel" for the water and a low stroke count per lap.
-Cracking this code and being able to put it to use in your own swimming is not as straight forward as it sounds.
+Cracking this code means being able to put it to use in your own swimming but there are a few key steps to get the recipe right.

-Initially, the equation that creates a more efficient swimmer sounds dodgy; take less strokes and cover the same distance faster.
+Initially, the secret code that creates a more efficient swimmer may sound dodgy; take less strokes to cover the same distance faster.
 Yeah, right.
 The concept works because improving your DPS, or distance per stroke, means you also conserve energy, which can be quite handy at the pointy end of sets and races.

-The best way to grasp the potential of this theory is to put it into practice.
+The best way to grasp the potential of this theory is to dive in with numbers in your head.
 Start to improve your DPS by counting your strokes.
-Once you know how many strokes you currently do, you can start plotting how to move that closer to what you want to do.
-Hint: look at ways to reduce drag, and improving your feel for the water.
+Once you know how many strokes you currently do, you can start plotting how to move closer to what you want to do.
+Pro Tip: look at ways to reduce drag and improve your feel for the water.

 Make a habit of counting your strokes is the first and most essential step to stepping up your DPS.
-Know where you are at, and creating targets to get to where you want to be.
+Know where you are at and create targets to get to where you want to be.

-Get into the routine of keeping track of how many strokes you are taking when you at cruising pace, as well as when you sprinting, where your DPS will go up anywhere between 20%-40%.
+Get into the routine of keeping track of how many strokes you are taking when you at cruising pace as well as when you sprint because your DPS should go up anywhere between 20%-40%.

 The FINIS Tempo Trainer Pro is a handy swimming metronome that will help you manage your stroke rate without counting but you need to do the research first to really be able to put it to work for you.
 Our 3 x 100 m stopwatch is another way to lift training and make monitoring your output more routine.